 Notes

-- Tip: if things feel too dry after mashing, you can add a few tablespoons of warm water, mayonnaise, or butter (softened to room temperature) and continue to mash.
+- Tip: if things feel too dry before serving, you can add a few tablespoons of warm water, broth, or butter (softened to room temperature) and continue to mash.

-- For an easy sauce combine 2 cloves garlic, 2 tablespoon olive oil, ¼ cup cilantro and 2 teaspoon lime juice or vinegar, blend with an immersion blender and enjoy.
+- For an easy sauce combine 2 cloves garlic, 2 tbsp olive oil, ¼ cup cilantro and 2 tsp lime juice or vinegar, blend with an immersion blender and enjoy.

 It's coming next month!
 Thanks Steven.